-The insolvency administrator could prohibit the purchaser's exercise of rights by way of summary proceedings while challenging the validity of the transfer or the perfection of the transfer of the receivables.
+The insolvency administrator could prohibit the purchaser's

+exercise of rights by way of summary proceedings while challenging the validity of the transfer or the perfection of the transfer of the receivables.

 6.3 Suspect Period (Clawback).
 Under what facts or circumstances could the insolvency official rescind or reverse transactions that took place during a "suspect" or "preference" period before the commencement of the seller's insolvency proceedings?
 What are the lengths of the "suspect" or "preference" periods in your jurisdiction for (a) transactions between unrelated parties, and (b) transactions between related parties?
-If the purchaser is majority-owned or controlled by the seller or an affiliate of the seller, does that render sales by the seller to the purchaser "related party transactions" for purposes of determining the length of the suspect period?
-If a parent company of the seller guarantee's the performance by the seller of its obligations under contracts with the purchaser "related party transactions" for purposes of determining the length of the suspect period?
+If the purchaser is majority-owned or controlled by the seller or an affiliate of the seller, does that render sales by the seller to the purchaser "related party transactions" for purposes of determining the length of the suspect such as the performance by the seller of its obligations under contracts with the purchaser "related party transactions" for purposes of determining the length of the suspect period?